Nadis and Their Functions: The Subtle Energy Channels of the Body

 What Are Nadis?

-In Sanskrit, the word nadi translates to “flow” or “stream.”
-Think of nadis as invisible rivers of energy that run through your body, carrying life force (or prana) to every cell, tissue, and organ.
-According to ancient yogic texts, there are 72,000 nadis in the human body.
-Yes, you read that right – 72,000!
-These channels form an intricate network, connecting your physical body to your subtle energy system.
+In Sanskrit the term “nadi” means flow or stream, and can be visualized as invisible rivers of energy that travel throughout your body, carrying the life force or prana within you to every cell, tissue and organ.
+According to ancient yogic texts, there are approximately 72,000 different nadis throughout your body.
+That’s right – 72,000!
+These channels make up an extremely complex interwoven system that connects your physical body with your subtle energy system.

 The Three Main Nadis and Their Functions